-- collision records and traffic data
+- Collision records and traffic data

 - Traffic Regulation Orders (TROs) for weight, width and height restrictions

-- public complaints
+- Public complaints

-- data from Lorry Watch schemes
+- Data from Lorry Watch schemes

 Community led review

-The community led review will seek views of Parish and Town Councils about their local issues and intelligence.
+Suffolk County Council is seeking the views of Parish and Town Councils about their local issues and intelligence.